 That night, the priests and doctors treated the wounded and tried to rescue the survivors from the Muslim quarter, three hundred yards from the mission.
 “We sent word to all the Muslim women to come to our school, but the anti-Balaka were killing all the men and boys,” Bernard recalled.
 “We had one thirteen-year-old boy we were taking back with us, and the anti-Balaka said, ‘We need to kill him, because he will grow up to be a Seleka.’
 We argued with them, and in the end they let us go.
 But then, the next group we came across said to me, ‘We have to kill him, because he’s from the people that stole your cars.’
 I said, ‘They were my cars, and if I want to take revenge it’s my decision.'”

-Next week we will continue sharing Jon Lee Anderson’s article, The Mission – The Last Defense Against Genocide, which tells the story of Bernard Kinvi.
+Next week we will continue sharing Jon Lee Anderson’s article, The Mission – The Last Defense Against the deliberate killing of a large group of people, especially those of a particular ethnic group or nation.
+More, which tells the story of Bernard Kinvi.